Codecademy/docs/content/cloud-computing/concepts/faas/faas.md

 ## History

 FaaS was first offered by start-ups like PiCloud around 2010.
-It has since been offered by large vendors such as Google (Google Cloud Functions) and Microsoft (Microsoft Azure Functions).
+It has since been offered by large vendors such as Amazon (AWS Lambda), Google (Google Cloud Functions), and Microsoft (Microsoft Azure Functions).

 ## Advantages and Disadvantages